Activision reveals Call of Duty: Mobile — Battle Royale mode

 Reviving, POV

 Before you drop, you receive instructions on the revival of teammates: If a friend is taken out, they leave a dog tag behind.
-Move to and pick up this dog tag, and the teammate can be revived, which is attempted using the revive button.
+Move to and pick up this dog tag, and the teammate can be revived, which you can do with the revive button.
 If you’re not interrupted during the revival, the teammate can rejoin the fray.
 This doesn’t happen immediately; they appear on a plane and drop back onto the battlefield.

 Once you’ve completed the debriefing, you’re able to pick the perspective of the camera: Choose either First-Person Perspective (FPP) or Third-Person Perspective (TPP).
 As you’d expect, FPP view shows your weapon, but not your character, and is the viewpoint you’re used to from Call of Duty games.
 However, TPP shows your entire character, with the camera behind you a few feet away; similar to the viewpoint when you’re driving a vehicle in Blackout.

-Naturally, as players can have a TPP have a slight advantage (they can peer around corners without physically having to step out of cover), games will be matched to the camera type you choose (so there aren’t current plans to have TPP and FPP together in the same game).
+Naturally, as players can have a TPP have a slight advantage (they can peer around corners without having to step out of cover), games will be matched to the camera type you choose (so there aren’t current plans to have TPP and FPP together in the same game).

 On the ground

-The game auto-gathers the best equipment for you, but you’re still able to grab and utilize your preferred items easily.
-Doors are auto-opened when you step to them, and you can smash through windows and mantle using the jump button, climb ladders, and (if you have it) utilize the Grapple Hook, as you’d expect.
+The game auto-gathers the best equipment for you, but you’re still able to grab and use the items you prefer easily.
+Doors open when you step to them, and you can smash through windows and mantle using the jump button, climb ladders, and (if you have it) utilize the Grapple Hook, as you’d expect.

 The game will drop intermittent supply crates dropped from above, as well as beacons marking the location of Class Upgrade items, augmenting your particular set of skills, with some only becoming accessible once the instructions on the cache are completed.
 This usually involves the clearing of the immediate area of zombies.
 Expect areas with high-value equipment to be swarming with foes en route to claim these advantages too, meaning forethought and planning is needed to ensure you’re not overrun by enemies, all intent on gathering these advantages for themselves.